Minakoaino/Detect-and-recognize-text-in-images/README.md

 <br> We then performed word segmentation.
 <br> We visualize the final boxes and then stored the bounding box values in a txt file.
 # Results evaluation
-<br> We calculated IOU for every word in the image and then calculated TP FP FN based on filtered IOU table results.
+We calculated IOU for every word in the image and then calculated TP FP FN based on filtered IOU table results.
 We evaluated the best combination of IOU threshold/Gamma Score based on f-measure.